WTO accessions

 Trade Multilateralism – Enhancing Flexibility, Preserving the Momentum

 The book you are about to close picked up on the evolving discussion on accessions and trade multilateralism.
-The first book on the subject WTO Accessions and Trade Multilateralism: Case Studies and Lessons from the WTO at Twenty looked back.
-It took stock of two decades of accessions to the WTO their welfare and development outcomes the resulting improvements to market access and their contribution to domestic reforms and to the rules-based multilateral trading system.
-It shone a powerful light on the GATT/WTO accession procedure – a process hitherto viewed as lacking transparency and complicated by its esoteric vocabulary and apparent detachment from the day-to-day conduct of trade.
+The first book on the subject, WTO Accessions and Trade Multilateralism: Case Studies and Lessons from the WTO at Twenty, looked back.
+It took stock of two decades of accessions to the WTO, their welfare and development outcomes, the resulting improvements to market access, and their contribution to domestic reforms and to the rules-ba Read More

 The 2014 WTO accession of Yemen: Accession negotiations as an instrument for domestic reform, national security and international cooperation